Open Access Green as soon as Postprint is submitted to ZB.

 Hum.
 Mol.
 Genet.
 25, 358-370 (2016)

-Publishers Version Research data Research data DOI PMC
+Publ.
+Version/Full Text Research data Research data DOI

 Genome-wide association studies have previously identified 23 genetic loci associated with circulating fibrinogen concentration.
 These studies used HapMap imputation and did not examine the X chromosome.
 1000 Genomes imputation provides better coverage of uncommon variants, and includes indels.
 We conducted a genome-wide association analysis of 34 studies imputed to the 1000 Genomes Project reference panel and including ∼120,000 participants of European ancestry (95,806 participants with data on the X chromosome).
 Approximately 10.7 million SNPs and 1.2 million indels were examined.
 We identified 41 genome-wide significant fibrinogen loci of which 18 were newly identified.
 There were no genome-wide significant signals on the X chromosome.
 The lead variants of 5 significant loci were indels.
 We further identified 6 additional independent signals, including 3 rare variants, at two previously characterized loci: FGB and IRF1.
 Together the 41 loci explain 3% of the variance in plasma fibrinogen concentration.